pablop16n/web-docs-scorer/README.md

 processed with: `crawled_text_qualifier.valorate_bad_chars()`

-The _bad_chars_score_ is used to penalize texts with undesireded characters:
+The _bad_chars_score_ is used to penalize texts with undesired characters:

 `bad_characters / word_characters * 100`

-As the previous scores it is variable depending on the language.
-For Spanish we assign this scores:
+The threshold for this ratio and its matching scoring is language-dependent.
+In Spanish we give the next scores to the following ratios:

 | Bad chars score  |    Ratio      |
 |---|---|